-Trump cites economic problems as he pares back environmental protections
+Trump scales back landmark environmental law, saying it will help restart the economy

 “We’re going to give every project a clear answer: Yes or no,” Trump said to applause.
 A White House official said the move will benefit the UPS hub by reducing congestion and promoting economic development in the region.

+Kym Hunter, a senior attorney at the Southern Environmental Law Center, said in a phone interview that it was hard to say the law had delayed Atlanta’s Interstate 75 expansion because it was still in the early stages.

 The president can’t amend the law, but he intends to change the rules governing the way it is implemented.
 He wants to exempt some projects and activities from environmental review altogether while speeding up the time frame for reviews for other projects.
-In one of the most contentious changes, federal agencies would be told not to consider the climate impact of burning fossil fuels extracted from public lands and waters.
+In one of the most contentious changes, federal agencies would be told not to consider “indirect” climate impacts.
+While this category is not yet defined, experts said, it could potentially include emissions from burning oil and gas shipped through a new pipeline or increased traffic on an expanded highway.

-Back in January, Trump faulted the law’s lengthy review process as one of the main reasons the nation’s infrastructure had fallen into disrepair.
-“It used to be the envy of the world, and now we’re like a third-world country,” he said, as he was surrounded by members of his Cabinet and construction workers.
-“It’s really sad.”

-Mike Sommers, president and chief executive of the American Petroleum Institute, predicted that the changes would speed up the construction of “not only the modernized pipeline infrastructure we need to deliver cleaner fuels but highways, bridges and renewable energy.
-These reforms will help accelerate the nation’s economic recovery and advance energy infrastructure while continuing necessary environmental reviews.”
+Mike Sommers, president and chief executive of the American Petroleum Institute, predicted that the changes would speed up the construction of “not only the modernized pipeline infrastructure we need to deliver cleaner fuels but highways, bridges and renewable energy.”

+Erik Milito, president of the National Ocean Industries Association, said in a statement, “A brighter future awaits countless projects, including planned offshore wind farms up and down the Atlantic Coast with the billions of dollars of investment and tens of thousands of American jobs they will bring.”

 But critics warned that the White House is going beyond its legal authority by trying to change a law without congressional authorization.